 When the monorail literally goes through your hotel, you know it's a great location.
 Disney's Contemporary Resort is located right next to Magic Kingdom (Listen up frogs: This is the closest you can get to the entrance of Magic Kingdom!
 There is even a walkway to the park if you wish to get more steps in (hint: sometimes it’s even faster than taking the monorail).
 Otherwise, it’s only one monorail stop away.
-Though temporarily suspended, you can normally hop on the monorail to the Transportation and Ticket Center to switch routes and head to straight to EPCOT.
+You can also hop on the monorail to the Transportation and Ticket Center to switch routes and head straight to EPCOT.
 Unless it’s super busy, you generally won’t have to fold up your stroller, which we consider a huge plus.
 Head over to our full guide for more information!

 The BoardWalk Villas has one of the best central locations of any Disney resort.
 You have prime access to the BoardWalk entertainment district, as well as a short Friendship Boat ride away from both EPCOT and Disney's Hollywood Studios.
 If your froggy legs are up for it, you can also walk to either park.

 Caribbean Beach Resort is the home of a major Disney Skyliner hub.
 You can take the new gondola system directly to Hollywood Studios or EPCOT.
 At the Caribbean Beach main hub, guests can transfer routes depending on which park they want to visit, similar to the Transportation and Ticket Center.
 There's enough room in a gondola that most strollers won’t need to be folded up!
 Larger strollers may also use a separate wheelchair queue for extra time to hop on.
 The resort also has its own internal bus route, so you don’t have to walk far from your room.
 Aside from easy transportation, we love swimming in the Spanish fortress themed pool, Fuentes Del Morro!